Police shooting of black Texas woman in her home fuels anger

 "There was no reason for her to be murdered.
 None," said a GoFundMe page organized to help the family with funeral expenses.
 "We must have justice."

-Several hundred mourners took part in a vigil Sunday in Fort Worth to honor Jefferson, local media reported.
+Several hundred mourners took part in a vigil Sunday in Fort Worth to honour Jefferson, local media reported.
 Some shed tears, while others cried out in anger.

 "We're not hugging them and giving them a Bible," he said.